keploy/docs/versioned_docs/version-2.0.0/keploy-explained/dev-guide.md

 sudo keploy test -c "path/to/go/binary" --delay 10
 ```

-Note: Use `––debug` flag to run keploy in debug mode.
-It helps you to pinpoint the error by looking at the logs.
+Note: Use the `--debug` flag to run Keploy in debug mode for detailed logs.

-5. **How to run Keploy via docker?**
+### 6. Setup Keploy via Docker:

 #### Install the Keploy Docker Image: